-Confirming Unit Versions with Support Software

-CX-Programmer version 4.0 can be used to confirm the unit version using the Unit Manufacturing Information.
+Confirming Lot Numbers and Unit Versions with Support Software CX-Programmer version 4.0 can be used to confirm the lot number and unit version using the Unit Manufacturing Information.

-Note The unit versions of Pre-Ver.1.0 Units cannot be confirmed in Unit Manufacturing Information.
+Note The lot number and unit versions of Pre-Ver.1.0 Units cannot be confirmed in Unit Manufacturing Information.
 The following dialog box is displayed.

-In the IO Table Window, right-click and select Unit Manufacturing information - CPU Unit.
+In the IO Table Dialog Box, right-click and select Unit Manufacturing information - CPU Unit.